pcarioufr/datadog-flask-redis-sandbox/README.md

 ## Overview

-A dummy webapp, where users click a button and things happen.
+A dummy webapp with a chat interface powered by Ollama LLM.
 Instrumented with Datadog for Metrics, RUM, Logs and Traces.

 ![app overview](/app.png)

 **NGINX** proxies all incoming HTTP requests.

-**Flask** handles cookie-based authentication, web page template rendering and some back-end plumbery.
+**Flask** handles cookie-based authentication, web page template rendering, and chat functionality with LLM integration.

-Clicking the big button increments a counter for that user, stored in **Redis**.
-But it may fail, and run take 100s of milliseconds to run.
+**Redis** stores chat history for each user.

 The webapp comes with a basic collection of Datadog Monitors and Dashboards, deployable through a wrapped and dockerized [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands).